niklaslind/docker-compose-nodejs-elasticsearch/README.md

 ## Purpose

-A simple demo project for docker-compose config for nodejs+elasticsearch that we will use as base for other projects based on nodejs+elasticsearch.
+A simple demo project for docker-compose config for nodejs+kibana+elasticsearch that we will use as base for other projects based on nodejs+elasticsearch.

 ## Prereq